-To get started or for questions about the Roth contribution and in-plan conversion option, visit tiaa.org/roth or call TIAA at 800-842-2252, weekdays, 8 a.m. to 10 p.m.
+For questions about the Roth contribution option, visit TIAA.org/roth or call TIAA at 800-842-2252, weekdays, 8 a.m. to 10 p.m.
 (ET).
 We look forward to helping you as you plan for-and live well in-retirement.

 - 1. Distributions from 403(b) plans before age 591⁄2, severance from employment, death or disability may be prohibited, limited and/or subject to substantial tax penalties.
 Different restrictions may apply to other types of plans. - 2.
-A qualified distribution occurs at least five years after the year of your first Roth contribution and is made either on or after attainment of age 591⁄2, on account of disability or to your beneficiaries after your death. - 3.
+A qualified distribution occurs at least five years after the year of your first Roth contribution and is made either on or after attainment of age 591/2, on account of disability or to your beneficiaries after your death. - 3.
 Withdrawals of earnings prior to age 591⁄2 are subject to ordinary income tax, and a 10% penalty may apply.
 Earnings can be distributed tax free if distribution is no earlier than five years after contributions were first made and you meet at least one of the following conditions: age 591⁄2 or older or permanently disabled.
 Beneficiaries may receive a distribution in the event of your death.
 For governmental 457(b) plans, withdrawals are only allowed following separation from service or when you reach your RMD Applicable Age.
-RMD Applicable Age is 701⁄2 if you were born before July 1, 1949; 72 if you were born on or after July 1, 1949, or in 1950; 73 if you were born between 1951 and 1958; and 75 if you were born in 1960 or later.
+RMD Applicable Age is 701⁄2 if you were born on or after July 1, 1949, or in 1950; 73 if you were born between 1951 and 1958; and 75 if you were born in 1960 or later.
 If you were born in 1959, federal guidance is needed to determine if your RMD Applicable Age is 73 or 75.